-Such is the globe; but all this is a mere strain in the aethyr, {Alpha-Iota-Theta-Eta-Rho}.
+Such is the globe; but all this is a mere strain in the æthyr, AIOHP.
 Here is a new Pentagrammaton, presumably suitable for another analysis of the elements; but after a different manner.
-Alpha ($\{Alpha\}$) is Air; Rho ($\{Rho\}$) the Sun; these are the Spirit and the has been impregnated by the Spirit; it is the rough breathing and not the soft.
-The centre of all is Theta ($\{Theta\}$), which was originally written as a point in a circle $(\{Sun\})$, the sublime hieroglyph of the
+Alpha (A) is Air; Rho (P) the Sun; these are the Spirit and the Son of Christian theology.
+In the midst is the Father, expressed as Father-and-Mother, I-H (Yod and He), Eta (H) being used to express "the Mother" instead of Epsilon (E), to show that She has been impregnated by the Spirit; it is the rough breathing and not the soft.
+The centre of all is Theta (Θ) , which was originally written as a point in a circle (\bigcirc) , the sublime hieroglyph of the Sun in the Macrocosm, and in the Microcosm of the Lingam in conjunction with the Yoni.